Auto Loan Serious Delinquency 90+ Days (NY Fed CCP)

 What is the auto loan serious delinquency rate?

 The auto loan serious delinquency rate measures the share of auto loan balances that are 90 or more days past due.
-At 5.21% in Q4 2024, it reflects borrowers who are at least 3 months behind on car payments.
+The Q4 2025 reading is 5.2%, reflecting borrowers who are at least 3 months behind on car payments.

 Why are auto loan defaults important?

 Auto loans are typically prioritized over other debts because losing a car means losing the ability to work.
-Rising auto delinquency signals severe household financial distress — borrowers have exhausted other options.
+Rising auto delinquency signals severe household financial distress — borrowers have exhausted other options before letting a car loan slip.

 Where does this data come from?